 Love Joy speaks about that feeling that makes us feel head over heels for someone.
 It what makes the world more colorful and the birds singing.
 The cherries and redcurrants are the best representation for this feeling.
 They are blushing red and passionately juicy.
 The colors are so alluring and sweet.
 Even the black cherry is looking so chic and shiny.

 The blue "Love in the Mist" flower and plump purple figs represent the longing feeling of meeting the loved one.
 The color is also more subdued.

 Love Blues tells a more subdued story.
 The figs are chosen for their incredible artistic shape.
 Their colors are also more subdued yet no less beautiful.
 Painting to achieve the waxy skin and color transition from green to purple was also challenging.
 The 'Love in the Mist' flower is chosen for its poetic name and it feels very apt to illustrate this feelings.
 It even has sharp looking multifid involucre.
 Even though in real life they don't sharp at all, it feels like a thorn inside us when we have this blues.
 Note also the flower has just the right color.

-Love Lost conveys the poigniant moment when we've lost someone we love or when we simply fell out of love.
-The white tulip symbolise the loss and the way the flower is laid down accentuate the sadness.
+Love Lost conveys the poignant moment when we've lost someone we love or when we simply fell out of love.
+The white tulip symbolizes the loss and the way the flower is laid down accentuate the sadness.

 The Shades of Love design series.
 The display type is elongated Italic hand with a strong broad pen calligraphic influence.